lukaszbielawski/Media-Editor/README.md

-The Media Editor app is a versatile tool for editing various types of media content, built with SwiftUI, CoreData, CoreGraphics, Swift Concurrency, CoreImage, PhotoKit, and Combine frameworks.
-It empowers users to manipulate images and videos with ease, offering a range of editing features.
+The Media Editor app is a versatile tool for editing photos, built with SwiftUI, CoreData, CoreGraphics, Swift Concurrency, CoreImage, PhotoKit and Combine frameworks.
+It empowers users to manipulate images with ease, offering a range of editing features.

 <h2>Features</h2>